 Keep in mind that I want to give you the most complete guitar curriculum possible.
-This does not mean you have to master every lead guitar avenue or scale before moving on to the next.
+This does not mean you have to master every lead guitar avenue listed in each jam before moving on to the next jam.
+In fact you may not understand some avenues listed under each jam and that is okay.

 In these materials I teach many lead guitar avenues.
 Some will be more challenging than others and of course take more time to learn and apply.
-But over time you will find the principles and techniques start to sink in and eventually will become automatic.
+At first take the lead guitar paths that you are comfortable with or what I list out at the top of each jam first, playing what relates to all.
+Then continue to study these lessons and try moving down the list of suggestions for each jam.